1.Purpose

 4.3Relationship to Sexual Harassment

-Amorous relationships between employees covered by this policy and students can lead to conditions creating a hostile environment as defined in the University’s Title IX or Unlawful Workplace Harassment Policies, even when the relationship begins as a consensual one.
+Romantic relationships between Covered Persons and students can lead to conditions that create a hostile environment, as defined in the University’s Title IX or Unlawful Workplace Harassment Policies, even when the relationship begins as a consensual one.

-Amorous relationships between employees covered by this policy and students formed for the exchange of sexual favors for positive evaluative or supervisory outcomes (i.e., quid pro quo) will be considered violations under the University’s Title IX and/or Unlawful Workplace Harassment Policies and addressed accordingly.
+Romantic relationships between Covered Persons and students formed for the exchange of sexual favors for positive evaluative or supervisory outcomes (i.e., quid pro quo) will be considered violations under the University’s Title IX and/or Unlawful Workplace Harassment Policies and addressed accordingly.

 4.4Disclosure and Reporting Process

-4.4.1Self-Disclosure of Existing or Prior Familial Relationships or Prior Amorous Relationships
+4.4.1Self-Disclosure of Existing or Prior Related Persons Relationships or Prior Romantic Relationships

-Employees with any concern regarding the potential for a current or prior relationship to create a conflict of interest in their ability to evaluate or supervise a student should disclose the relationship to their immediate supervisor.
-The immediate supervisor should consult with Human Resources if the concerned individual is EHRA nonfaculty or an SHRA staff member; the immediate supervisor should consult with Faculty Personnel Services if the concerned individual is a faculty member.
-Human Resources or Faculty Personnel Services, as appropriate, will determine whether a conflict of interest exists and if so, whether it can be managed through a documented conflict of interest management plan, or whether the circumstances creating the conflict of interest must be altered.
+Covered Persons with any concern regarding the potential for a current or prior relationship to create a conflict of interest in their ability to evaluate or supervise a student should disclose the relationship to their immediate supervisor.
+The immediate supervisor should consult with Human Resources if the concerned individual is an EPS nonfaculty or an SHRA staff member; the immediate supervisor should consult with Faculty Personnel Services if the concerned individual is a faculty member.
+Human Resources or Faculty Personnel Services, as appropriate, will determine whether a conflict of interest exists and whether it can be managed through a documented conflict of interest management plan or whether the circumstances creating the conflict of interest must be altered.
 Regardless, the disclosure should be documented in the individual’s personnel file to create a historical record, should questions be raised in the future.

 4.4.2Reporting Alleged Violations of this Policy

-Alleged violations of this policy should be resported to the Title IX Coordinator, who will review in consultation with the Dean of Students Office, Human Resources, Faculty Personnel Services.
-Other offices where an alleged violation is reported will share information with the other relevant offices, as appropriate.
-Given the potential for violations of this policy to result in circumstances that implicate the University’s non discrimination policies, investigations of alleged violations will be conducted following the procedures stated in those policies.
+Alleged violations of this policy should be reported to the Title IX Coordinator, who will review in consultation with the Dean of Students Office and Human Resources or Faculty Personnel Services, as appropriate.
+Other offices where an alleged violation is reported will share information with the other relevant offices as appropriate.
+Given the potential for violations of this policy to result in circumstances that implicate the University’s nondiscrimination policies, investigations of alleged violations will be conducted following the procedures stated in those policies.

 5.Compliance and Enforcement

 The Chancellor or Chancellor’s designee is responsible for the enforcement of this policy.
-Any violation of this policy by a student employee is subject to the Student Code of Conduct and disciplinary action, up to and including termination, in accordance with departmental policies.
-For staff employees, violation of this policy will be subject to consideration as “misconduct” under applicable policies.
-For faculty, violations of this policy will be considered “violations of professional ethics” and “mistreatment of students” under applicable regulations.
-Disciplinary action will be conducted in accordance with existing policies and procedures as defined by the class of employment of which the affected employee is a member.
+The Chancellor, or designee, shall report annually to the Board of Trustees concerning all specific cases during the preceding year in which violations of this policy were identified and how they were addressed.
+Any violation of this policy by a Covered person who is a student employee is subject to the Student Code of Conduct and disciplinary action, up to and including termination, in accordance with departmental policies.
+For Covered Persons who are staff employees, violation of this policy will be subject to consideration as “misconduct” under applicable policies.
+For Covered Persons who are faculty, violations of this policy will be considered “violations of professional ethics” and “mistreatment of students” under applicable regulations.
+Disciplinary action will be conducted in accordance with existing policies and procedures as defined by the class of employment of which the Covered Person is a member.

-Additionally, violations of this policy may result in termination or suspension of access, in whole or in part, to University information systems at the discretion of Information Technology Services, where such action is reasonable to protect the University or the University information infrastructure.
+Additionally, violations of this policy may result in termination or suspension of access, in whole or in part, to university information systems at the discretion of Information Technology Services, where such action is reasonable to protect the University or the University’s information infrastructure.

-If violation of this policy also results in a violation of law, the violation may also be referred for criminal or civil prosecution.
+This policy is meant to supplement and does not purport to supplant or modify those statutory enactments, regulations, and policies that may govern the activities of public officials.
+If a violation of this policy also results in a violation of law, the violation may also be referred for criminal or civil prosecution.

 6.Additional Information